wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage.md

 ##Scale##
 On the **Scale** management page, you can specify the web scale group mode (**Free**, **Shared**, **Basic**, or **Standard**). **Shared**, **Basic**, and **Standard** modes provide better throughput and performance. **Shared**, **Basic**, and **Standard** modes allow you to increase the **Instance Count**, which is the number of virtual machines used by your website and your other websites in the same web scale group.

 In **Standard** mode, you can also increase the core count and memory capacity of each instance by changing the **Instance Size**.
-For greater cost effectiveness, you can choose the **Autoscale** option to have Windows Azure allocate resources for your website dynamically.
+For greater cost effectiveness, you can choose the **Autoscale** option to have Azure allocate resources for your website dynamically.

 For more information about configuring scale options for a website, see [How to Scale a Web Site][Scale].

 ##Linked Resources##
-The **Linked Resources** management page provides a list of Windows Azure resources that your website is using, including SQL databases, MySQL databases, and Azure storage accounts.
+The **Linked Resources** management page provides a list of Azure resources that your website is using, including SQL databases, MySQL databases, and Azure storage accounts.
 Click the name of the resource to manage it.

 ##Backups##
 The **Backups** management page lets you create automated or manual backups of your website, restore your website to a previous state, or create a new website based on one of your backups.
-For more information, see [Windows Azure Web Sites Backups](http://www.windowsazure.cn/documentation/articles/web-sites-backup/) and [Restore a Windows Azure web site](http://www.windowsazure.cn/documentation/articles/web-sites-restore/).
+For more information, see [Azure Web Sites Backups](http://www.windowsazure.cn/documentation/articles/web-sites-backup/) and [Restore a Azure web site](http://www.windowsazure.cn/documentation/articles/web-sites-restore/).

 ##Management Page Icons##
 Icons are displayed at the bottom of each of the website's Management pages.
 Several of these icons appear on multiple pages, and a few icons are displayed only on specific pages.
 The following icons are displayed at the bottom of the **Dashboard** management page: